-Studio Essays publishes essays by the artists and writers and scholars who have participated in the programs of Gordon College in Europe, and which reflect the themes of the Studio for Art, Faith & History.
-The Essays are edited by John Skillen, director of the Studio and founding director of Gordon College's arts-oriented semester program in Orvieto (Italy).
+Studio for Art, Faith & History regularly publishes essays by the artists and writers and scholars who have participated in the programs of Gordon College in Orvieto, and which reflect the themes of the Studio for Art, Faith & History.
+A growing collection of these essays can be found on the website devoted to the creative and scholarly work of participants in Studio projects: www.artfaithhistory.org